segmentio/segment-docs/src/segment-app/iam/sso.md

 ## Prepare your IdP for the connection.

 To get started, you'll need to create an application in your IdP.
-We officially supported apps for Okta, Azure AD, and OneLogin.
-These providers should have tailored setup instructions for you to follow after adding Segment via the IdP's app catalog.
+We have officially supported apps for Okta, Azure AD, and OneLogin.
+These providers should have tailored setup instructions for you to follow after finding Segment via the IdP's app catalog.
 If you're using another IdP, you'll need to create a custom SAML-based application.

 Your provider will ask you for a few things from Segment, which we provide in the set up flow: